Media statement from Barts Health regarding our care of Tafida Raqeeb at The Royal London Hospital

 Barts Health NHS Trust said:

-‘Our expert clinicians caring for Tafida consider, in discussion with additional medical experts from specialist centres outside of the Trust, that further medical treatment would not improve her condition and would not be in her best interests.
+“Our expert clinicians caring for Tafida considered, in discussion with medical experts from specialist centres in England and Italy, that further medical treatment would not improve her condition and would not be in her best interests.

 Notes to Editor

-Guidance from the General Medical Council, which states that doctors should always act in the best interests of children and young people, acknowledges that the law relating to their treatment is complex.
-It is therefore recommended that doctors ‘should seek the advice of experienced colleagues, named or designated doctors for child protection, or professional or regulatory bodies’.
-Barts Health NHS Trust is therefore seeking the opinion of the High Court in relation to this case as it has not been possible to reach agreement about Tafida’s best interests with the family.
+Guidance from the General Medical Council states that doctors should always act in the best interests of children and young people.
+It acknowledges that the law relating to their treatment is complex.
+It is therefore recommended that doctors “should seek the advice of experienced colleagues, named or designated doctors for child protection, or professional or regulatory bodies”.
+Barts Health NHS Trust is seeking the decision of the High Court in relation to this case as it has not been possible to reach agreement about Tafida’s best interests with the family.